Exploiting polarization dependence in two dimensional coherent spectroscopy: examples of Ce$_2$Zr$_2$O$_7$ and Nd$_2$Zr$_2$O$_7$: Background

 In this paper we are interested in phases that exist within Ce$_2$Zr$_2$O$_7$ and Nd$_2$Zr$_2$O$_7$ when they are placed within a [110] magnetic field.
 Such a field is orthogonal to $\mathbf{\hat{z}}_1$ and $\mathbf{\hat{z}}_2$, giving rise to chains of pseudospins within the pyrochlore lattice that couple to the external field (sites on sublattices 0 and 3 which are termed $\alpha$ chains), and chains of spins that do not ($\beta$ chains).
 Fig. \ref{fig:chains} highlights these chains on the pyrochlore lattice.

 We shall here briefly review the types of phases that are predicted by classical mean field theory for the Hamiltonian Eq. (\ref{eq:DO Hamiltonian rotated basis}) in the [110] field \cite{placke20}.
 At zero field, the classical ground state can be in one of six possible phases.
-Three of these are spin-ice like phases SI$_{\lambda}$ ($\lambda=x,y,z$), where pseudospins obey a `2-in-2-out' rule with respect to the dominant pseudospin component.
-For two of these phases, SI$_x$ and SI$_z$, this ordering is of mixed dipole-octupole character, whilst whilst (SI$_y$) hosts purely octupolar ordering.
-These phases exist if one of the coupling constants is sufficiently large and positive:
+Three of these are spin-ice like regimes SI$_{\lambda}$ ($\lambda=x,y,z$), where pseudospins obey a `2-in-2-out' rule with respect to the dominant pseudospin component.
+For two of these regimes, SI$_x$ and SI$_z$, this ordering is of mixed dipole-octupole character, whilst whilst (SI$_y$) hosts purely octupolar ordering.
+The system is in one of these regimes if one of the coupling constants is sufficiently large and positive:

 The remaining three phases host `all-in-all-out' type order, and again there are three flavours of this phase depending on the dominant exchange coupling, with AIAO$_y$ hosting purely octupolar order.
 These phases exist when: